 In other words, if you have a load of work to deliver is better to slice it down to individual blocks (features) which can be developed, tested, and delivered independently.

 - Develop a model of what is needed to build

 - Slice this model into small, testable blocks (features)

 - Plan by feature (development plan – who is going to take that ownership)

-- Design by feature (selects the set of features team can deliver within the given time frame)
+- Design by feature (selects the set of features the team can deliver within the given time frame)